myshell-ai/OpenVoice/README.md

 Please see [QA](docs/QA.md) for common questions and answers.
 We will regularly update the question and answer list.

-## Join Our Community

-Join our [Discord community](https://discord.gg/myshell) and select the `Developer` role upon joining to gain exclusive access to our developer-only channel!
-Don't miss out on valuable discussions and collaboration opportunities.

 ## Citation
 ```
 @article{qin2023openvoice,